pymupdf/PyMuPDF/docs/pymupdf4llm/ocr-plugins.rst

 In this way, all original content (text and other elements) is preserved and only **augmented** with the newly recognized text.
 This allows for a more accurate and complete text extraction while also preserving the original document structure and formatting as much as possible.
 It also allows for a more efficient OCR processing since only the non-extractable text is processed by the OCR engine.
 This can significantly reduce the overall processing time.

-It also increases the chances for a successful layout detection, because other original content like vectors remains intact and is not rendered to pixels.
+It also increases the chances for a successful layout detection, because other original content like vectors remain intact and will not be rendered to pixels.

 Forcing the Choice of a Default Plugin
 ---------------------------------------